match either 'cat' or 'dog'

 => 10

-# starting index of 'on' < index of 'ant' for given string input
+# starting index of 'on' < index of 'ant' for the given string input

-# so 'on' will be replaced irrespective of order of regexp
+# so 'on' will be replaced irrespective of the order

 >> words.sub(/on|ant/, 'X')